Why is it important to turn a person in bed?

 If the person can help

-• You may need to help the person scoot toward the opposite side of the bed so that there will be room to roll.
+- You may need to help the person scoot toward the opposite side of the bed so that they will have room to roll.

-• Ask them to lie on their back with their knees bent.
-Have them place their arms across their body.
+- Ask them to lie on their back with the knees bent.
+Have them place their arms across the body.

 If the person can't help

 It is best to turn the person every 2 hours.
-If they cannot move or they find it very hard, you can use a drawsheet.
+If they cannot move or find it very hard, you can use your drawsheet (see "What is a drawsheet?").

 Have a family member or friend help you.
 It is easier for two people to turn someone, and it can be dangerous for one person to do it.